jgato/jgato/jgato-red-blog/content/posts/Claude-ZTP-Commands/index.md

 # Building Custom Claude Code Skills for Zero Touch Provisioning Operations

-*** During the examples you will see a lot of oc commands.
-If you are not used to Openshift, you can just think that oc=kubectl ***
+**Note:** If you're not familiar with OpenShift, just think `oc` = `kubectl` in the examples below.

-  Managing multiple OpenShift clusters through Red Hat Advanced Cluster Management (RHACM) using Zero Touch Provisioning (ZTP) can repetitive.
-Specially repetitive when you have to deploy/destroy the same set of clusters very frequently just to test: new feature, a bug fix, new integration task, check deployment workflow, etc. Without going into details on how the ZTP workflow works, I would say a Kustomize file (sync with ArgoCD) that contains a set of manifests with information to deploy an Openshift cluster.
-The deployment includes ArgoCd sync, and some interactions with the Openshift cluster that acts as "cluster that deployes other clusters".
+Managing multiple OpenShift clusters through RHACM using Zero Touch Provisioning (ZTP) is highly repetitive, especially when deploying and destroying the same clusters frequently for testing new features, bug fixes, or workflow validation.
+In a nutshell, ZTP uses a Kustomize file (synced with ArgoCD) containing manifests to deploy OpenShift clusters through a hub cluster.

-  During a week, I cannot remember how many times I do:
+During a typical week, I perform these steps countless times:
-  * Edit kustomization file to add the yaml of a cluster to deploy.
+* Edit the kustomization file to add a cluster YAML
-  * Git commit and push with a clear message.
+* Git commit and push with a descriptive message
-  * Refresh and sync the ArgoCD app and wait everything goes oka.
+* Refresh and sync the ArgoCD app, then wait for completion
-  * There are some secrets that you dont want to have on the Git repo, so, you run an script or run some `oc create secrets`.
+* Create secrets that shouldn't live in Git repos
-  * Wait and check everything is oka.
+* Monitor until everything is ready

-And of course the other way around, redeploy the cluster means to do the same process the other way around.
-Starting to uncomment the kustomization file, push, sync, wait.
-And create it again.
+Redeploying means reversing the process: comment out the kustomization entry, push, sync, wait, then repeat the deployment steps.

-Of course we have some scripts, and some automations about this.
-But in the way of improving my AI skills I decided to use Claude Code Skills and Commands to do it on a more "natural language" way, instead of so much shell scripts with many if-then, if-then, if-then, waits, etc. So, the project is intended to facilitate my life, but, by the moment specially focused on learning on how to interact with these models.
+While I had some scripts for this, I wanted to improve my AI skills by using Claude Code Skills and Commands instead of complex shell scripts full of conditionals and wait loops.
+The project aims to make my life easier while focusing on learning how to interact with these models effectively.

-The project is [here](https://github.com/jgato/ztp-cluster-automation/tree/main) and I am very welcomed to receive feedback.
+The project is available [here](https://github.com/jgato/ztp-cluster-automation/tree/main), and I welcome feedback.

-I've built a comprehensive automation framework that transforms how I handle day-to-day cluster operations, combining GitOps principles with AI-assisted tooling to streamline what used to be manual, error-prone workflows.
-The automation framework enables comprehensive OpenShift cluster lifecycle management including creation, removal, and redeployment through seamless integration with Git, ArgoCD, and Red Hat Advanced Cluster Management (RHACM).

-I dont do in the details of every command.
-You have the Git repo documented and ...
-I am changing many things on this moment.
-So, whatever I describe on the workflow would be changed.
-But I can go with some of the usual workflows
+I won't dive into every command detail since the Git repo has documentation and things are actively changing.
+Instead, I'll walk through some typical workflows.

-## Deploying a cluster workflow
+## Deploying a Cluster

-Even if my favourite command, that started my idea to build the project, is "redeploy a cluster", for demoing it is better to just "deploy a cluster".

-The usual workflow should start configuring your environment.
-That is pretty straight forward about setting your KUBECONFIG and the endpoint to interact with ArgoCD:

-(The execution of every command is pretty long.
-And in the first phase it requires some user intervention.
-So, these are prettified simplified outputs for the blog):
+While my favorite command is "redeploy a cluster" (the one that inspired this project), I'll demonstrate the simpler "deploy a cluster" workflow.

+First, configure your environment by setting your KUBECONFIG and ArgoCD endpoint:

+**Note:** Command outputs are simplified for readability.
+The actual execution is longer and requires some initial user interaction.

  ```console
  ❯ /configure_environment